 - Oxbow Timothy.

-Beware of museli type feeds for the reason that nearly all bunnies will pick out bits they don’t like and this then means they are not getting all the nutrients they need each day.
-If you need to change your rabbits pellets to another make, do this gradually to avoid upsetting their stomachs.
+Beware of museli type feeds, for the reason that nearly all bunnies will pick out bits they don’t like and this then means they are not getting all the nutrients they need each day.
+If you need to change your rabbit’s pellets to another make, do this gradually to avoid upsetting their stomachs.
+Mix a few of the new pellets in with their old ones and gradually increase the new pellets and reduce the old ones over the next few days.

 This picture shows enough vegetables to feed two rabbits each day.
 If you want, you can split it and give half in the morning and half in the evening.